Is Your Brain Dehydrated? Here's How to Tell

 What’s Next?

 Now that we’ve identified the symptoms, let's dive into the science behind brain dehydration and why staying hydrated is so important.
+Understanding how water, nutrition, and brain chemistry are interconnected can help prevent long-term cognitive decline.

 Section 3: The Science of Dehydration & Brain Function